 We urge Congress to provide significant funding increases to the Ecosystems Mission Area.
-In recent years, the budget for USGS has stagnated.
+In recent years, the budget for USGS has not seen adequate increases.
+In fact, in FY 2024, the agency received a 3 percent cut.
 Failure to make critical investments in the research conducted by the agency will hamper long-term data collection initiatives, lead to critical data loss, and undermine the nation's ability to address national challenges.

-We request that Congress fund USGS at \$1.85 billion in FY 2024, with at least \$395 million for the Ecosystems mission area.
+We request that Congress fund the USGS at \$1.85 billion in FY 2025, with at least \$395 million for the Ecosystems mission area.